Easy Python 3 - Lesson 1

 Lesson Walk-through

-Answer each Quick Check question then click the sentence to see the answer.
+Answer each Quick Check question then click the sentence text to see the answer.

 A location in the computer's memory that you assign a name is called a ___________.